 Uses and maintenance

-Parts printed with CLIP are much more like injection-molded parts than objects produced with other 3D printing techniques.
-CLIP produces consistent and predictable mechanical properties, creating parts that are smooth on the outside and solid on the inside.
+Parts printed with CLIP (DLS) are much more like injection-molded parts than objects produced with other 3D printing techniques.
+CLIP (DLS) produces consistent and predictable mechanical properties, creating parts that are smooth on the outside and solid on the inside.

 Rigid Polyurethane is our stiffest and most versatile polyurethane-based resin.
 It performs well under stress, combining strength, stiffness, and toughness.
 These properties make RPU particularly useful for consumer electronics, automotive, and industrial components where excellent mechanical properties are needed.